grafana/grafana/docs/sources/http_api/access_control.md

 The API does not currently work with an API Token.
 So in order to use these API endpoints you will have to use [Basic auth]({{< relref "./auth/#basic-auth" >}}).

-## Check if enabled
+## Get status

-`GET /api/access-control/check`
+`GET /api/access-control/status`

-Checks if fine-grained access control is enabled or not.
+Returns an indicator to check if fine-grained access control is enabled or not.

 ### Required permissions

 Action | Scope
 --- | --- |
-check:accesscontrol | services:accesscontrol
+status:accesscontrol | services:accesscontrol

 #### Example request